 When you ask that question, and you find the answer is, “No,” you realize you need to shift focus to building credibility.

-This could be through hiring a subject matter expert, partnering with the right company, or in Canva’s case, recruiting brand evangelist Guy Kawasaki.
+This could be through hiring a subject matter expert, partnering with the right company, or recruiting brand evangelists.